cozy-labs/cozy-desktop/README.md

 cozy-data-proxy cli.coffee sync
 ```

-Othere commands can be listed with
+Other commands can be listed with

     cozy-data-proxy -h